ntang/mongo-ruby-driver-wiki/Tutorial.md

 #### Reading All of the Documents with a Cursor using `find`

 To get all the documents from the collection, we use the `find` method. `find` returns a `Cursor` object, which allows us to iterate over the set of documents that matches our query.
-The Ruby driver's Cursor implemented Enumerable, which allows us to use `Enumerable#each`, `Enumerable#map}, etc. For instance:
+The Ruby driver's Cursor implements Enumerable, which allows us to use `Enumerable#each`, `Enumerable#map}, etc. For instance:
 ```ruby
 coll.find.each { |row| puts row.inspect }
 ```